 The system sends an email to the selected reviewer – who might be another subject matter expert or the project sponsor.
 In doing so, the reviewer gets the full documentation to review the parameters of the model and validate if it is indeed giving the desired performance and results.

-I am not going too deep into this as it deserves a blog of its own!
+I am not going too deep into this as it deserves an article of its own!

-Fig. 18: The reviewer can Accept or Reject the ML model
+Fig. 18: The reviewer can Accept or Reject the model

 Once the reviewer accepts or rejects a model, the system sends an automatic email to the modeler (fig 18).